Padmanabhapuram: Demographics

-According to 2011 census, Padmanabhapuram had a population of 21,342 with a sex-ratio of 1,029 females for every 1,000 males, much above the national average of 929.
+According to 2011 census, Padmanabhapuram had a population of 21,342 with a gender-ratio of 1,029 females for every 1,000 males, much above the national average of 929.
 A total of 2,120 were under the age of six, constituting 1,084 males and 1,036 females.
 Scheduled Castes and Scheduled Tribes accounted for 10.61% and .% of the population respectively.
 The average literacy of the town was 83.92%, compared to the national average of 72.99%.
 The town had a total of : 5549 households.
 There were a total of 7,036 workers, comprising 54 cultivators, 388 main agricultural labourers, 87 in house hold industries, 5,481 other workers, 1,026 marginal workers, 16 marginal cultivators, 73 marginal agricultural labourers, 54 marginal workers in household industries and 883 other marginal workers.

 Tourism

 The popular Padmanabhapuram Palace, the old palace of the Travancore kings, is also located here.
 It is spread over an area of 6 acre.
-The palace is known for it antiques, including the armoury of the royal family.
+The palace is known for its antiques, including the armory of the royal family.
 The woodwork in this palace is intricate.
-This Palace is maintained by the Govt.of Kerala Archaeology Department.
-According to ancient records, this charming centuries old palace was built in the Kalkulam forts by Iravi Varma Kulasekharan in the 16th century.
-Ravi Varma Kulashekhara Perumal’s dream abode now stands as an architectural wonder that echoes the praises of ancient Indian craftsmanship and glory.
+This palace is maintained by the Government of Kerala's Archaeology Department.
+According to ancient records, this centuries old palace was built in the Kalkulam forts by Iravi Varma Kulasekharan in the 16th century.